• Skip to primary navigation

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.

 Typical recipes for cream cheese frosting have you cream the butter and the cream cheese together, then add A TON of icing sugar.
-The reason cream cheese frosting recipes call for so much powdered sugar is because without the extra powdered sugar, cream cheese frosting tends to be runny, unstable, weepy, and soupy.
+Cream cheese frosting recipes call for so much powdered sugar because without the extra powdered sugar, cream cheese frosting tends to be runny, unstable, weepy, and soupy.

 Apple cupcakes with thick cream cheese frosting piped on top.